Itamarled/SociMeet/README.md

 * Add a friends list
 * Add an invite property, so a user can invite other users on his contact list \ friends list to an event

-## Inspiration
-Add here credits.
-Project inspired by..., based on...

 ## Contact
 Created by [@Yakir Zargon](https://github.com/yakirza12),[@Itamar Lederman](https://github.com/Itamarled),[@Shimi Nagar](https://github.com/Shimonna394)